Indonesian 1,000-rupiah coin: First issue (1993-1997, 2000)

 This coin is subject to a controversy where several online vendors sell this coin for up to Rp100 million apiece while in reality these coins are only sold at a retail price of Rp3,000 through Rp10,000 apiece, with the highest proof-grade coins being worth up to Rp4,000,000.

-This coin was demonetised on 1 December 2023 and are exchangeable in both commercial banks and Bank Indonesia offices until 1 December 2033.
+This coin was demonetised on 1 December 2023 and is exchangeable at both commercial banks and Bank Indonesia offices until 1 December 2033.